-Messenger is available through Personal Internet Banking.
-If you already have access, there is no need to enroll for Messenger.
-Simply log on to Internet Banking and locate the Messenger Center above the list of your accounts.
-Through the Messenger Center, you will have the ability to receive, set-up or review alerts.
-Don’t use Personal Internet Banking?
+Alerts are available through Internet Banking.
+Simply log on to Internet Banking and locate Alerts in the upper right-hand corner.
+You will have the ability to receive, set-up or review alerts.
+Don’t use Internet Banking?
 Just ask us to set up the alerts for you.

 The following alerts are available:

 |Checking Account Alerts|

 |Check(s) Posted*||Receive a listing of all checks that have cleared your checking account each day.|